CMSgov/beneficiary-fhir-data/static-site/FAQ.md

 #### What PAC (Partially Adjudicated Claim) data does BFD contain?

-There is a detailed Confluence page that contains a more in-depth overview of the PAC (Partially Adjudicated Claim) data and its mapping.
-It can be found [here](https://confluence.cms.gov/pages/viewpage.action?pageId=1012446673).
+Please utilize the hyperlinked internal resource on [confluence](https://confluence.cms.gov/pages/viewpage.action?pageId=1012446673) to review PAC data and its mappings.

 ### Data Retention/Lifecycle